HCL-TECH-SOFTWARE/connections-automation/documentation/QUICKSTART.md

 From web.internal.example.com you should be able now, as ansible user, to SSH to connections.internal.example.com and cp.internal.example.com without being prompted for the password.

+### ...but if you use root user

+Please note that you need to either disable password login for root user in your SSH configuration, or run Ansible playbooks with using usernames/passwords, because the scripts will otherwise block when they try to go from machine to machine.
+Due to both security and practical reasons, we don't recommend to use root user directly for this.

 ## Installing Ansible

 Ansible needs to be installed only on the controller machine, in our example it is web.internal.example.com